All the best summer reads from bestsellers to classics to books becoming movies. You won’t want to miss the hottest summer reads.

 Best Summer Reads from the Bestseller Lists

 Coming off The Nightingale, her wildly successful World War II novel, Kristin Hannah’s next book explores the untamed wilds of Alaska.
 A recently returned Vietnam War POW, Ernt Allbright decides to move his family to the Alaskan frontier.
 At first, Alaska seems to be the answer to their prayers and just what Ernt needs.
 But when the harsh Alaskan winter approaches and Ernt’s mental state begins to deteriorate, his wife and daughter must fight to survive.
-A captivating, stay-up-all-night novel that is definitely one of the year’s best summer reads.
+A captivating, stay-up-all-night novel that is one of the year’s best summer reads.
 Read more →

-Imagine the Alfred Hitchcock’s movie Rear Window meets the novel The Girl on the Train.
+Imagine the Alfred Hitchcock movie Rear Window meets the novel The Girl on the Train.
 This summer’s hottest psychological thriller peeks into the life of Anna Fox, a New York City recluse who, spying on the family across the street, witnesses a shocking event.
 With its unreliable narrator and layers of secrets, The Woman in the Window will keep you guessing to the end.
 We can’t wait to read this best-selling summer book and hope it is worthy of our list of the best summer reads.
 Read more →

 Currently sitting at #4 on the New York Times bestsellers list, John Green’s latest young adult novel, Turtles All the Way Down, follows sixteen-year-old Aza as she investigates the mystery of a fugitive billionaire.
 Hoping to earn the $100,000 reward, Aza and her best friend Daisy befriend his son Davis hoping to find answers.
-John Green eloquently delves into Aza’s mental health issues with severe anxiety and obsessive compulsive disorder, which makes this novel especially significant for teenagers today.
+John Green eloquently delves into Aza’s mental health issues with severe anxiety and obsessive-compulsive disorder, which makes this novel especially significant for teenagers today.

-We love how Neil deGrasse Tyson carefully labelled his book as for Astrophysics for People in a Hurry instead of “Astrophysics explained to the ignorant layman,” which is what we would have called it.
+We love how Neil deGrasse Tyson carefully labeled his book as for Astrophysics for People in a Hurry instead of “Astrophysics explained to the ignorant layman,” which is what we would have called it.
 Just so you are aware, even though this book is tiny, it is not a quick read.
-Although Tyson does an excellent job bringing the topic down to a beginner’s level, the concepts are so deep that it definitely takes some thought to wrap your head around everything.
+Although Tyson does an excellent job bringing the topic down to a beginner’s level, the concepts are so deep that it takes some thought to wrap your head around everything.
 A great primer on a fascinating subject, Astrophysics for People in a Hurry is one of the best summer reads for all the science lovers out there.

 Having spent 40 weeks on the New York Times bestsellers list, if you haven’t read Killers of the Flower Moon yet, you need to add it to your summer reading list.
 David Grann investigates the fascinating case of the Osage murders in the 1920s.
-After discovering oil on their land, the Osage Indian Nation in Oklahoma are among the richest people in the world at the time.
+After discovering oil on their land, the Osage Indian Nation in Oklahoma were among the richest people in the world at the time.
 Once the death toll surpasses 24 Osage, the newly created FBI takes up the investigation to expose an alarming conspiracy behind these notorious crimes.

 Best Summer Reads from the Classics